10 Best Neighborhoods to See Christmas Lights in Atlanta

 The city of Duluth is right off the perimeter of Northeast Atlanta, and Duluth’s Christmas House is no doubt a core piece of the city’s Yuletide celebrations.
-At 2929 Mockingbird Circle, you’ll find a yard filled with so many illuminated figures and bulbs, one can barely see the grass—it’s mesmerizing.
+At 2929 Mockingbird Circle, you’ll find a yard filled with so many illuminated figures and bulbs one can barely see the grass—it’s mesmerizing.
 The roof is blanketed in lights, strings hang in the trees, and it seems no surface is unadorned.
-Furthering the Atlanta neighborhood’s bright spirited nature, are the abundance of decorations at Duluth Town Green.
+Furthering the Atlanta neighborhood’s bright-spirited nature is the abundance of decorations at Duluth Town Green.

 Lawrenceville sits northeast of the center of Atlanta and is a cool neighborhood for Christmas fun, particularly thanks to a group of houses that not only decorate but incorporate interactive activities for families.
-Kids can play on a variation of inflatables, and an extremely authentic Mr. and Mrs. Claus will be out and about to take lists, wishes and pictures.
+Kids can play on various inflatables, and an extremely authentic Mr. and Mrs. Claus will be out and about to take lists, wishes, and pictures.
 The neighborhood event is known as Christmas on Amberwood.

-Alpharetta is a trendy area in northeast Atlanta, with manicured shopping centers that feature their own array of magical lights and towering trees, but the Hillbrooke subdivision is notorious for holly jolly displays and homes that freely welcome onlookers.
+Alpharetta is a trendy area in northeast Atlanta, with manicured shopping centers that feature their own array of magical lights and towering trees.
+Still, the Hillbrooke subdivision is notorious for holly jolly displays and homes that freely welcome onlookers.
 The homes glitter from far away and serve as a tradition for families all around.

-Just beyond Powder Springs you’ll find Dallas, west of Atlanta, and the Felix family gets everyone into the spirit each year.
-Dripping from top to bottom in dazzling strings, the Christmas spirit is contagious here at 224 Oliver Overlook.
-Noted as one of the 25 best decorated homes in the country by 365 Atlanta, the Felix home lone makes a drive through the neighborhood a must.
+Just beyond Powder Springs, you’ll find Dallas, west of Atlanta, and the Felix family gets everyone into the spirit each year.
+The Christmas spirit is contagious here at 224 Oliver Overlook, dripping from top to bottom in dazzling strings.
+Noted as one of the 25 best-decorated homes in the country by 365 Atlanta, the Felix home alone makes a drive through the neighborhood a must.

 AsheBrooke is a subdivision in Cumming, which stretches northeast beyond the heart of the city.
-The area is near Lake Lanier which also hosts its own spectacular Christmas event, but you don’t want to miss the charm that exudes from a cluster of residents grouping together to create a wonderland of decorations to delight hearts young and old.
+The area is near Lake Lanier, which also hosts its own spectacular Christmas event.
+Still, you don’t want to miss the charm that exudes from a cluster of residents grouping together to create a wonderland of decorations to delight hearts young and old.
 The neighborhood also hosts a charitable event, Night of Lights, every year.
 Atlanta Business Chronicle also notes that the synchronized lights display at 7020 Cole Ct is worth a detour.

-Calumet West is a neighborhood in Kennesaw, which branches off of I 75, just northwest of the perimeter.
+Calumet West is a neighborhood in Kennesaw that branches off of I-75, just northwest of the perimeter.
 One of the coolest things about the magical initiative is that guests can donate to raise money for Children’s Healthcare of Atlanta.
-From a parade to thousands and thousands of multi-hued bulbs, there’s no better place in Kennesaw to get into the holiday mood.
+There’s no better place in Kennesaw to get into the holiday mood, from a parade to thousands and thousands of multi-hued bulbs.

-Atlantic Station isn’t your typical neighborhood but does house loft and apartment residents which surround the shopping square.
-Giant snowflakes suspend over the streets, trees that line the walkways are wrapped in hundreds of twinkling strings and a multi-story Christmas tree stands front and center, with ornaments the size of your head and huge, glowing bulbs.
-For those who live here, it’s a big Christmas bonus, but you can come too, to see the lights, Santa, and artificial snow that rains down from the sky.
+Atlantic Station isn’t your typical neighborhood but does house loft and apartment residents who surround the shopping square.
+Giant snowflakes suspend over the streets, trees that line the walkways are wrapped in hundreds of twinkling strings, and a multi-story Christmas tree stands front and center, with ornaments the size of your head and huge, glowing bulbs.
+For those who live here, it’s a big Christmas bonus, but you can come too to see the lights, Santa, and artificial snow that rains down from the sky.